The Psoas Major

 Muscle of Stress

-Participates in the reflex motor pattern of hip flexion during sympathetic nervous system activation in response to stress — although the precise neurobiologic mechanism is multisystemic and still partially understood
+Drives the reflex hip-flexion motor pattern during stress-triggered sympathetic activation — though the precise neurobiologic mechanism is multisystemic and still incompletely understood

 Postural Low Back Pain

-A tense psoas generates lumbar hyperlordosis, facet compression, and chronic low back pain with hip-flexion posture
+A tense psoas produces lumbar hyperlordosis, facet compression, and chronic low back pain with hip-flexion posture

 Anatomy and Function